ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

     });
   ```

-  Now the node.js project looks great, it so organized that makes me want to be coding something right now.
+  Now the node.js project is looking great.
+  It's so organized that makes me want to be coding something right now.

   <a name="test"></a>